Cointegrated Continuous-time Linear State Space and MCARMA Models: Cointegrated state-space processes sampled equidistantly

-In this section we assume that we have a cointegrated state-space model $(A_2,B_1,B_2,C_1,C_2,L)$.
-In order to estimate the model parameters of the state-space model $Y$ from observations in discrete time, the sampled version of the cointegrated state-space model is of special interest; more details can be found in Fasen and Scholz~\cite{Fasen:Scholz:2016b}.
-The representation of the discrete-time observations given in \Cref{LemSampledProcessSpecRepr} has its limits since the noise $R^{(h)}$ is not observable.
-For this reason we derive an alternative representation with the help of the linear innovations.
+The state space representation of $Y^{(h)}$ given in \eqref{Y discrete state} and the representation in \eqref{Y discrete} have its limits for statistical inference since the noise $\xi^{(h)}$, respectively $\xi^*$ is not observable.
+For this reason we derive an alternative representation of $Y^{(h)}$, the so called innovation form, with the help of the linear innovations.

 \begin{definition} The linear innovations $\varepsilon^{(h)}=(\varepsilon_n^{(h)})_{n\in\N}$ of $Y^{(h)}$ are defined by